mrts/ask-jira/README.md

         AND issuetype not in subTaskIssueTypes()
         AND issuetype != Epic'

+### Preserve JIRA IDs
+Under certain circumstances it is possible to keep the JIRA IDs from the soruce system in the target system.
+The idea is that Jira always numbers issues consecutively and thus we need to make sure we add them to the system in the correct order.

+Please note the following limitations:
+* Issues in the source system need to be consecutively numbered starting with one.
+If there are any gaps, e.g. because an administrator deleted a ticket in between this **will not work**
+* You need to start with a fresh, clean target project.
+If there are already issues or there used to be issues which had been deleted, Jira will not start numbering with 1, so this **will not work** i
+* Stories need to have a higher ID than their linked Epic.
+If this is not the case, the script will warn you and you need to establish the reference manually after the import is complete
+* Sub-Tasks need to have a higher ID than their parent.
+If this is not the case, the program will create the Sub-Task as a regular Task and give you a warning.
+You need to manually convert and assign the Sub-Task after the import is complete
+* It makes sense to use the same project ID in the target and source system such that the IDs are really identical, but this is not mandatory

+If all this is given and allright, you need to add the following statements to your *exportimportconfig.py*

+    NO\_AUTO\_CREATE\_EPICS = True
+    NO\_AUTO\_CREATE\_SUBTASKS = True

+This prevents ask-jira from creating EPICs or Sub-Tasks as soon as it finds references to them.
+But don't worry, *EPIC links* and *Sub-task to Parent* references are still estabished in most cases (according to the limitations above)

+Now go ahead and start the export/import process.
+**Important:** Make sure your JQL comprises *all* issues in the project and the issues are *sorted by ther ID*

+For example like this:
+     ./ask-jira.py export_import_issues_for_jql 'project = PROJ ORDER BY key'

 ## Importing worklogs from Google Calendar

 The `import_worklogs_from_google_calendar` task helps filling JIRA time reports